bernabasy/e-commerce/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Budget-app <a name="about-project"></a>
+# 📖 E-commerce-app <a name="about-project"></a>

-**Budget-app** is an application that One can create categories for all their transaction, view total cost of all categories, view the cost of one transaction.
+**E-commerce-app** is an application that One can create categories for all their transaction, view total cost of all categories, view the cost of one transaction.

 ## 🛠 Built With <a name="built-with"></a>